 Disadvantaged urban workers often find themselves in a double bind.
 They may be qualified for many entry-level jobs, but have no way of reaching suburban employment centers; they may also be easily able to reach many jobs nearby, but lack the qualifications for them.
 These statements describe the interconnected problems of spatial mismatch and skills mismatch.
 This project studied the current state of spatial and skills mismatch in the Twin Cities region, as well as coordination between transit planning and workforce development and opportunities to improve that coordination.

 Accessibility, a measure that examines both land use and transportation systems, is the ease of reaching valued destinations.
 The Access Across America series, begun in 2013, measures accessibility to jobs via various modes of transportation in major metropolitan areas across the United States.
-Projects in the series are conducted by the Unviersity of Minnesota's Accessibility Observatory with funding from CTS and the National Accessibility Evaluation pooled-fund study.
+Projects in the series are conducted by the University of Minnesota's Accessibility Observatory with funding from CTS and the National Accessibility Evaluation pooled-fund study.

 To help teen drivers stay safe on the road, researchers at the U of M’s HumanFIRST Laboratory have developed the Teen Driver Support System, a smartphone-based system that provides in-vehicle feedback to teens.

 The Transitway Impacts Research Program answers questions about the economic, travel, and community impacts of transitway corridors in the Twin Cities metropolitan area.
 The program was launched in 2006 by the Hennepin County-University of Minnesota partnership and has grown to include a mix of funding partners and program supporters.